-Chairperson Officer in charge of Group Human Resources Members President of each business area, General Manager of Procurement Strategy Planning, General Manager of Corporate Research and Development Division, General Manager of Business Development Division, General Manager of Intelligent Information Management Division, General Manager of Corporate Marketing & Sales Division, General Manager of Secretariat Div., General Manager of Corporate Planning Div., General Manager of Corporate Planning Div., General Manager of Corporate Communication Div., General Manager of Legal Div., General Manager of Administration Div., General Manager of Finance & Accounting Div., General Manager of Project Risk Management Div., and General Manager of Human Resources Div.
+Chairperson Officer in charge of Group Human Resources Members President of each business area, General Manager of Procurement Strategy Planning, General Manager of Corporate Research and Development Division, General Manager of Business Development Division, General Manager of Intelligent Information Management Division, General Manager of Corporate Marketing & Sales Division, General Manager of Secretariat Div., General Manager of Economic Security Div., General Manager of Corporate Planning Div., General Manager of Corporate Communication Div., General Manager of Administration Div., General Manager of Administration Div., General Manager of Project Risk Management Div., and General Manager of Human Resources Div.
 Secretariat Human Resources Division Number of meetings convened in FY2023 3

-If a human rights violation or disregard for human rights were to occur under the IHI Group's business activities, it could lead to a decline in public reputation along with customer business loss, in addition to compensation for damages which could have a negative impact on the Group's business performance and financial condition.
+If a human rights violation or disregard for human rights were to occur under the IHI Group's business activities. it could lead to a decline in public reputation along with customer business loss, in addition to compensation for damages which could have a negative impact on the Group's business performance and financial condition.